DaneWeber/presentations/UnicornProjectFiveIdeals/UnicornProjectFiveIdeals.md

 ![How Scientific Management is Applied, via Google Books from https://philadelphiaencyclopedia.org/archive/scientific-management/](https://philadelphiaencyclopedia.org/wp-content/uploads/2014/12/Time-manager-with-stopwatch-resize--575x567.png)

 Note:
-- Taylor started in a steel mill that relied on the individual expertise and decision-making of craftsmen.
+- Taylor started in a steel mill.
+He timed workers and instructed and paid workers to use the methods that were the most productive and efficient.
-- The workers each had their own way of doing the job.
-Taylor timed them and found that some methods were more productive and efficient than others.
 - He introduced the idea that managers should do the thinking to find the best way to perform a job and the workers should focus solely laboring as instructed.
-In this way every worker would perform at the maximum level of productivity.

 ✅ Positive legacy